 Silvie has worked as a professional therapist since 2004, in both private practice and for companies such as the BBC, Morgan Stanley, Holmes Place, Oxfam and Cannons gyms.
 She has recently spent six months working in a holistic community in Thailand.
 Patients come to see Silvie with a variety of conditions, including back pain, digestive disorders, emotional complaints, endocrine disorders, headaches/migraines, menstrual problems, musculo-skeletal conditions, tension, trauma and whiplash.

 Sophie trained in Central London with the highly regarded Clare Maxwell-Hudson in 2006 and continued training in 2007 when she completed a BTEC in Sports Injuries and Massage at St Thomas’ Hospital in Central London.
 Many clients come for a treatment having injured themselves and she is always keen to help them.
 Sophie believes strongly in the psychological and physiological benefits of massage.
 She is continually developing her knowledge and skills and has recently qualified in pregnancy and post-natal massage.

-Susan is a complementary therapy practitioner and practices; Aromatherapy Massage, Hot Stone Massage, Indian Head Massage, Japanese Facial Massage, Reiki, Reflexology and Hopi Ear Candling.
+Susan is a complementary therapy practitioner and practices; Aromatherapy Massage, Hot Stone Massage, Indian Head Massage, Japanese Facial Massage, No Hands Massage, Reiki, Reflexology and Hopi Ear Candling.